Lian1230/nestjs-mysql-react/README.md

 npm run db.start
 ```

-*A mysql db should be alive at 3306, you can check it via phpAdmin at: http://localhost:8080/.*
+- _A mysql db should be alive at 3306, you can check it via phpMyAdmin at: http://localhost:8080/._
+- _it might say it has some config issue, but please retry after a few moment._

 #### Initialize and seed database: